10 Management Tips for TVET Leaders

 Push yourself to try the unfamiliar.
 Do the things you are not quite prepared to do.
 Add value through innovation.
 Look at things with new eyes.
 Keep learning new things...be curious.

-This has ben shown repeatedly in International development.
-Scruffy facilities, inadequate equipment, weak teachers....yet a good school getting better.
+Effective leadership is the most important single input to TVET management, as shown repeatedly in International development.
+Scruffy facilities, inadequate equipment, weak teachers, yet the school getting better.
 The leader is the Number 1 factor.

 10 Tips for TVET Managers to Becoming Effective Leaders:

-1. Learning and market operations can be integrated especially in places where self employment is more likely than a traditional job.
+1. Learning and market operations can be integrated, especially in places where self-employment is more likely than a traditional job.

 2. Given government funding, a TVET institution without a significant non- government revenue stream is going to cease operations in any real sense.
 TVET is expensive and needs constant adaptation of its facilities to the needs of the market.
 Where is the revenue?

+3. To create this new revenue stream, the institution usually must have a service or product it can sell.
 It can't sell outdated curriculum, irrelevant courses, teachers who have academic degrees with no industry experience and facilities that industry no longer use.

-Therefore, they must have a Vision of their country's future and the role TVET can play in this and must rally their staff to commit to this Vision.
+Therefore, they must have a Vision of their country's future and the role TVET can play in this and rally their staff to commit to this Vision.